mrjoshuaesmith/center-of-mass/README.md

 <a title="Daderot, CC0, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Central_Tree_-_Rutland,_Massachusetts_-_DSC07240.JPG"><img width="160" alt="Central Tree - Rutland, Massachusetts - DSC07240" src="https://upload.wikimedia.org/wikipedia/commons/thumb/a/ae/Central_Tree_-_Rutland%2C_Massachusetts_-_DSC07240.JPG/160px-Central_Tree_-_Rutland%2C_Massachusetts_-_DSC07240.JPG"></a>

-It appears this started with the USGS.
-Once upon a time, someone there published a list with the "geographic center" of each state.
-And some other sites picked up this data and ran with it (for example, [this one](https://www.netstate.com/states/geography/ma_geography.htm)).
-However, if you dig into that latter site a little, they reveal that the USGS [changed its mind](https://www.netstate.com/subdocuments/geographic_center.htm).
+[Nobody knows](https://archive.boston.com/news/globe/living/articles/2004/03/15/town_is_rooted_in_trees_history/).
+There is zero evidence of anyone ever describing this center in an actual survey.
+Somewhere along the way, the USGS started to repeat the claim.
+It seems that once upon a time, someone there published a list with the "geographic center" of each state.
+And various sites picked up this data and ran with it (for example, [this one](https://www.netstate.com/states/geography/ma_geography.htm)).
+However, if you dig into that latter site a little, they reveal that the USGS [changed its mind](https://www.netstate.com/states/geography/subdocuments/geographic_center.htm).
 The USGS apparently has no idea how this location was selected and has renounced it.

 This raises the obvious question: Where is the Center of Massachusetts?
 Is it *actually* in Rutland, MA?
 If not, where is it?